dclong/blog/misc/content/2020-03-09-use-tkinter-to-build-gui-applications-in-python.markdown

         import ...
         root = tk.Tk()
         ...

+3. It is suggested that you use the `ttk` module (Tk Themed Widgets) when possible.
+    It has more advanced and better looking widgets.
+    However, the `Text` widget is only available in `tk`.

+4. It is suggested that you name a widget using the `name` option when creating it, and use the name to refer to the widget later.
+    Avoid keeping referencing to widgets by yourself!

+        :::python
+        root.nametowidget("name1.name2.name3")

 2. A Button object has the option `command` to set a callback function when clicked while a Label object does not have this option.